 View photos of the 2024 Perkiomen Creek Sojourn and Creekside Park Dedication.

-Although still a work in progress, the park is open.
-The GPS address is 107 W. First Ave, Collegeville (map it).
+The GPS address of the park is 107 W. First Ave., Collegeville (map it), or use the name Welakamike Creekside Park (map it).
 The park extends along the Perkiomen Creek from Main Street to roughly the end of the Collegeville Shopping Center.
 It currently contains a parking lot, boat launch, and entrance to a cleared trail along the creek.
-Picnic tables will be installed later this summer.
+Picnic tables will be installed early next year.
+More information is available on the Borough of Collegeville website.